Diverse market models of competing Brownian particles with splits and mergers: Informal construction and main results

-of some company $\,i = 1,\cdots, \,\CN(t)\,$ reaches a given, fixed lthreshold $1 - \de$, a governmental regulatory agency splits this company into two new companies; one with capitalization $\xi X_i(t)$, and the other with capitalization $(1 - \xi)X_i(t)$.
-Here the random variable $\xi$ is independent of everything that has happened in the past, and has a given probability distribution $F$ on $[1/2, 1)$; whereas $\de \in (0, 1/2)$ is a given constant.
+of some company $ i = 1,\ldots, \CN(t) $ reaches a given, fixed threshold $1 - \delta$, a governmental regulatory agency splits this company into two new companies; one with capitalization $\xi X_i(t)$, and the other with capitalization $(1 - \xi)X_i(t)$.
+Here, the random variable $\xi$ is independent of everything that has happened in the past, and has a given probability distribution $F$ supported on $[1/2, 1)$; whereas $\delta\in(0, 1/2)$ is a given constant.

-In addition, for every integer $\, N \ge 3\,$ there is an exponential clock with rate $\la_N \ge 0\,$ (a rate of zero means that the clock never rings); we take formally $\la_2=0$, cf.$\,\,$Remark \ref{Impl} below.
-When this clock rings, two companies are chosen at random, to be merged and form one company.
+In addition, for every integer $ N \ge3 $ there is an exponential clock with rate $\lambda_N \ge0 $ (a rate of zero means that the clock never rings); we take formally $\lambda_2=0$, cf. Remark~\ref{Impl} below.
+When this clock rings, two companies are chosen at random, as candidates to be merged and form one new company.
 The choice is made according to a certain probability distribution $\mathcal P_N( X(t))$ on the family of subsets of $\{1, \ldots, N\}$ which contain exactly two elements, and this distribution depends on the current state $X(t)$ of the system.
-(One example of such dependence is given below, in Assumption 4; additional clarification is provided in Subsection \ref{Notation}.)
-If the so-amalgamated company has market weight larger than or equal to $1 - \de$, the merger is suppressed; otherwise, the merger is allowed to proceed.
+(One example of such dependence is given below, in Assumption~\ref{ass4}; additional clarification is provided in Section~\ref{Notation}.)
+If the so-amalgamated company has market weight larger than or equal to $1 - \delta$, the putative merger is suppressed; otherwise, the merger is allowed to proceed.

-Within the framework of the model thus described in an informal way, and more formally in Section \ref{formal} below, we raise and answer the following questions:

-{\it (i)} Are there explosions in this model (i.e., can the number of companies become infinite in finite time) with positive probability?
+Within the framework of the model thus described in an informal way, and more formally in Section~\ref{formal} below, we raise and answer the following questions: \begin{longlist}[(ii)] \item[(i)] Are there explosions in this model (i.e., can the number of companies become infinite in finite time) with positive probability?
 Can this model be defined on an infinite time-horizon?

-{\it (ii)} What is the concept of a portfolio in this model?
-Does the model admit (relative) arbitrage?
+\item[(ii)] What is the concept of a portfolio in this model?
+Does the model admit (relative) arbitrage? \end{longlist}

-The answers are described in Theorems \ref{thm1} and \ref{thm2} below.
+The answers are described in Theorems \ref{thmm1} and \ref{thmm2} below.